tonykle/JavaScript-Practice/README.md

-# JavaScript-Practice
+# JavaScript Practice
-Trivial JS code I have written over the last few months to solidify my understanding of fundamental JS concepts.
+JS code I have written over the last few months to solidify my understanding of fundamental JS concepts.
+I wrote most of these fairly quickly in order to experiment with JS and to better understand the language's quirks.
+I attempted to cover core JS concepts such as: prototypes, classes/objects, closure, currying, hoisting, 'this', and others.
+The vast majority of the implementations are trivial in nature.